haroldtreen/epub-press-clients/packages/epub-press-js/README.md

 ### API

 ##### **`new EpubPress(metadata) => ebook`**

-Valid properties for `metadata`:
-- `sections`: Object with the url and html for a chapter.
+- `metadata.sections`: Object with the url and html for a chapter.
-- `urls`: Array of urls.
+- `metadata.urls`: Array of urls.
-- `title`: Title for the book.
+- `metadata.title`: Title for the book.
-- `description`: Description for the book.
+- `metadata.description`: Description for the book.

 ##### **`ebook.publish() => Promise`**